May 22, 2026, 2:26 pm | Read time: 2 minutes

 Why Yogurt Works Against Moles

-The reason is simple: Moles cannot stand the smell of yogurt—especially sour yogurt is particularly effective.
+The reason is quite simple: Moles cannot stand the smell of yogurt, especially sour yogurt, which is particularly effective.
 For a creature with such a fine and sensitive nose as the mole, there is no choice but to vacate the area when faced with such an olfactory nuisance.

 Using Yogurt to Drive Moles Out of the Garden